cardwing/Codes-for-Lane-Detection/README.md

 ## TuSimple

 The ground-truth labels of TuSimple testing set is now available at [TuSimple](https://github.com/TuSimple/tusimple-benchmark/issues/3).
 Please evaluate your pred.json using the labels and [this script](https://github.com/TuSimple/tusimple-benchmark/blob/master/evaluate/lane.py).
+Besides, to generate pred.json, you can refer to [this issue](https://github.com/cardwing/Codes-for-Lane-Detection/issues/4).

 ## CULane